-The sum of the chi square values in Table 3 is $\chi^2 = 9.272$.
+The sum of the chi-square values in Table 4 is $\chi^2 = 9.272$, consistent with the Pearson chi-square value listed in Table 3, from the SPSS printout.
 The question is whether this is a large chi-square value or a chi-square value that is not large enough to reject the null hypothesis.
+Table 4: Chi-square calculations for Table 2